MRtrix3/mrtrix3/docs/quantitative_structural_connectivity/ismrm_hcp_tutorial.rst

    in memory for each voxel, and convert to floating-point representation (makes data access faster in subsequent commands):

-``mrconvert data.nii.gz DWI.mif -fslgrad bvecs bvals -datatype float32 -stride 0,0,0,1``
+``mrconvert data.nii.gz DWI.mif -fslgrad bvecs bvals -datatype float32 -strides 0,0,0,1``

 2. Generate a mean *b*\ =0 image (useful for visualisation):